Interstate 85 in Virginia: Route description

 I-85 crosses the Nottoway River into Dinwiddie County southwest of its interchanges with SR 40 (McKenney Highway) near the town of McKenney and SR 650 (Hamilton Arms Road) at DeWitt.
 The Interstate Highway serves Dinwiddie via its partial cloverleaf interchange with SR 703 (Carson Road) just east of the county seat of Dinwiddie County and another pair of rest areas.
 The Dinwiddie interchange and the following interchange with US 460 (Cox Road) provide access to Virginia Motorsports Park.
 At the partial cloverleaf interchange with US 460, which also leads to Dinwiddie County Airport, the Interstate Highway and US Route start to run concurrently toward Petersburg.
 Both the US 460 interchange and the following partial cloverleaf junction with US 1 (Boydton Plank Road) provide access to the National Museum of the Civil War Soldier at Pamplin Historical Park.
 East of US 1, the freeway curves to the east and changes from having a wide, forested median to a Jersey barrier separating the twin carriageways.

 I-85 enters the city of Petersburg prior to its junction with Squirrel Level Road.
 South of downtown Petersburg, I-85 reaches its northern terminus at a trumpet interchange with I-95.
 The southern end of the interchange has a ramp from northbound I-85 to southbound I-95.
 Here, US 460 joins I-95 south through an interchange with US 301 (Crater Road), south of which the US Route separates from I-95 on its way to Norfolk.
 I-85 curves north and merges with I-95 in the direction of Richmond adjacent to the loop ramp from northbound I-95 to southbound I-85.
 Just before merging with northbound I-95, I-85 has its final exit, a ramp that leads to the one-way pair of eastbound Wythe Street and westbound Washington Street in Historic Old Towne Petersburg.
-Wythe Street leads to Petersburg National Battlefield; Fort Lee, which contains the US Army Quartermaster Museum and US Army Women's Museum; and the city of Hopewell via SR 36.
+Wythe Street leads to Petersburg National Battlefield; Fort Gregg-Adams, which contains the US Army Quartermaster Museum and US Army Women's Museum; and the city of Hopewell via SR 36.